Pinhas Rutenberg

-Pinhas Rutenberg (Пётр Моисеевич Рутенберг, Pyotr Moiseyevich Rutenberg; פנחס רוטנברג; 5 February 1879 – 3 January 1942) was a Russian businessman, hydraulic engineer and political activist.
-In Russia, he was a member of the Socialist Revolutionary Party and fled due to the Bolshevik revolution.
+Pinhas Rutenberg (Пётр Моисеевич Рутенберг; פנחס רוטנברג; 5 February 1879 – 3 January 1942) was a Russian-Jewish businessman, hydraulic engineer and political activist.
+In Russia, he was a member of the Socialist Revolutionary Party and fled due to the Bolshevik Revolution.
 During World War I, he was among the founders of the Jewish Legion and of the American Jewish Congress.
 Later, he immigrated to Mandatory Palestine and used his education and diplomacy to obtain a concession for production and distribution of electric power and founded the Palestine Electric Corporation in 1923, currently the Israel Electric Corporation.
 A vocal and committed Zionist, Rutenberg also participated in establishing the Haganah, and founded Palestine Airways.
 He subsequently served as a president of the Jewish National Council.

 Socialist and revolutionary

-Pinhas Rutenberg was born in the town of Romny, north of Poltava, Russian Empire, now in Ukraine (also the hometown of Haim Arlosoroff and three of the founders of the first kibbutz, Degania).
+Pinhas Rutenberg was born in the town of Romny, north of the city of Poltava in the Russian Empire (present-day Ukraine), also the hometown of Haim Arlosoroff and three of the founders of the first kibbutz, Degania.
 After graduating from a practical high school, he enrolled to the Technology Institute in Saint Petersburg and joined the Socialist-Revolutionary Party (also known as the S.R. or Eser party).
-He worked as a workshop manager at the Putilov plant, the largest Petersburg factory.
+He worked as a workshop manager at the Putilov Plant, the largest Petersburg factory.
 The plant was a center of the Assembly of Russian Factory and Plant Workers, founded in 1903 by a popular working-class leader, Father George Gapon.
 Gapon collaborated in secret with the Police Department (the Okhrana), which believed this to be the way to control the workers' movement.
 Rutenberg became Gapon's friend, which made him a noticeable figure in the S.R. party.